Lucasfrota/pyssistant/README.md

 # Extra information

-* This project is being built using python 2.7
+* This project is being built using python 2.7 :snake:
 * suggestions are always welcome :)
 * It's important to say that for now pyssistant only look for the specific word that was defined as command in the spoken sentence, we're still working to make pyssistant more intelligent :)